 An enduring issue is an issue that persists throughout the history of humanity and is debated in relation to history, social studies, and anthropology.
 Humanity encounters them daily.
 That is why it is critical to discuss and study them in-depth to find possible solutions, and essay writing is one of the ways.

 Many communities have tried to deal with and solve enduring problems, and only some of them did it somewhat successfully.
 The outcomes of their attempts are documented in historical archives.
 Students who study global history and associated subjects should encounter this topic, especially when preparing for that Regents exam.
 So, knowing your way around various databases and archives, as well as having real-life experience, can be useful.

 Long-lasting challenges are historically significant, and these problems are relevant to various generations, no matter how much time has passed.
 We can observe evidence of enduring problems everywhere around the earth.
 To prove that a particular event is historically significant and should not be ignored, a student has to explain how it has impacted multiple societies and caused long-term consequences.

-The list below is created based on the information by NYS Education dept.
+The enduring issues list below is created based on the information by NYS Education dept.

 9 Examples of Enduring Issues (Infographic)

-The event is historically significant if it affects many people and has long-lasting consequences.
-Without having specific enduring issues essay examples, it might be hard to understand what is meant by that, so here is a list of the problems students might have to cover:
+An event is historically significant if it affects many people and has long-lasting consequences.
+Without having specific enduring issues essay examples, it might be hard to understand what is meant by that.
+Hence, here is a list of enduring issues that students might have to cover:

 - Ideas and beliefs

 - Environmental impact

 In each category, it is possible to highlight many nested topics.
 Such points may include ethnic disputes, lack of food, domestic violence, threats to privacy, gender inequality, usage of child labor, stain on resources, and more.
 A nested problem refers to a specific category of enduring issues.
 A student can discuss them negatively, neutrally, or positively based on the historical data and facts, as well as their personal life experience and knowledge.